alexpeterhall/alexpeterhall-blog/blog/2023/07/15/firebase-with-react-provider-component.md

 export default FirebaseProvider
 ```

-Then, just wrap your app with the Provider component.
+Then, just wrap your app with the provider component.

 ```typescript
 // App.tsx